KwaZulu-Natal

 ![]() |

 From the Land of The Zulu Kings - J L SmailFrom the Land of the Zulu Kings by J L Smail is a book on the history of European involvement and conflict in the Natal area, focusing on the 19th century.
-Profusely illustrated with b&w photos, maps and drawings.
-Limited de Luxe edition: this is copy number 1262 of 2000. |
+Profusely illustrated with b&w photos, maps and drawings. |

 ZAR 450.00 |